List of grand masters of the Constantinian Order of Saint George: Disputed succession (1960–present)

-In Naples, the base of operations of the order, there was significant opposition towards the idea of Alfonso succeeding Pius as it was feared that he would introduce Spanish elements into what was otherwise viewed as a distinctly Neapolitan institution.
+In Naples, in 1960, where the then vice-grand chancellor of the Order, Achille Di Lorenzo, resided, there was some opposition towards the idea of Alfonso succeeding Fredinand as it was feared that he would introduce Spanish elements into what was otherwise viewed as a distinctly Neapolitan institution.
 Not only was Ranieri supported by many of the Constantinian Order's members, but Ferdinand Pius also made it clear that he wished Ranieri, and not Alfonso, to succeed him.
-Many of the order's knights felt obliged to respect Pius' wishes.
+This was by no means commonly supported as correspondence on the subject in the Italian Rivista Araldica demonstrates.
 At the same time as Ranieri was proclaimed grand master in Naples after Pius' death, Alfonso was proclaimed grand master in Madrid; Alfonso had at no point doubted his own rights and had not even been informed by his father that they had been "renounced" given that Carlos himself considered his supposed renunciation irrelevant.